In the last section, we discussed loss and depression. This has included mothers who lose mothers and the confluence of causes regarding depression.

 Clearly, when a pregnancy is unplanned, the expectant mother always has a choice, whether to go through with the pregnancy or to terminate it.
 For some women, of course, they feel there will be no choice.
 There are many who for moral, religious, or other personal reasons simply wouldn’t consider termination.
 But then they are left to cope with this unexpected disruption in their lives, and even if they truly want the child they are carrying, the stress of dealing with what will surely be an unforeseen complication can sometimes trigger depression.

 Do you have a Reesa or a Jodie?
-Might she benefit from hearing this track?
+Might she benefit from hearing this section?

-On this track, we have discussed unplanned pregnancy.
+In this section, we have discussed unplanned pregnancy.
 This has included when partners disagree, the acceptance technique and termination.

-On the next track, we will discuss undiagnosed depression and when depression leads to addiction.
+In the next section, we will discuss undiagnosed depression and when depression leads to addiction.

 Peer-Reviewed Journal Article References: